open-telemetry/oteps/text/0148-sampling-probability.md

 In sampling, the term _sampling design_ refers to how sampling probability is decided and the term _sample frame_ refers to how events are organized into discrete populations.
+The design of a sampling strategy dictates how the population is framed.

-For example, a simple design uses uniform probability, and a simple framing technique is to collect one sample per distinct span name.
+For example, a simple design uses uniform probability, and a simple framing technique is to collect one sample per distinct span name per hour.
+A different sample framing could collect one sample across all span names every 10 minutes.

 After executing a sampling design over a frame, each item selected in the sample will have known _inclusion probability_, that determines